mangelajo/ajo-es/_posts/2017-01-27-creating-a-network-interface-to-tenant-network-in.md

 ```bash
 ip netns exec test-ns ping www.google.com
 PING www.google.com (173.194.70.99) 56(84) bytes of data.
 64 bytes from fa-in-f99.1e100.net (173.194.70.99): icmp_seq=1 ttl=36 time=115 ms
 64 bytes from fa-in-f99.1e100.net (173.194.70.99): icmp_seq=2 ttl=36 time=114 ms
 ...
 ```

-I have updated my old post about how to create a neutron port and attach it on a container/namespace/baremetal while using the Open vSwitch mechanism driver or any other openvswitch based mechanism.
-The specific host will have to be running a properly configured neutron-openvswitch-agent in the case of the openvswitch mech driver.